bxparks/rpn83p/USER_GUIDE.md

 It is beyond the scope of this document to explain how to use an RPN calculator.
-One way to learn is to download the [Free42](https://thomasokken.com/free42/) emulator for the HP-42S, available for Android, iOS, Windows, MacOS, and Linux), and then download and read the [HP-42S Owner's Manual](https://literature.hpcalc.org/items/929).
+One way to learn is to download the [Free42](https://thomasokken.com/free42/) emulator for the HP-42S (available for Android, iOS, Windows, MacOS, and Linux) and then download the [HP-42S Owner's Manual](https://literature.hpcalc.org/items/929).

 <a name="ScreenAreas"></a>